Love teak? So do we. It’s rare to find a type of wood that’s

 natural wood fibers and enhance the overall protective quality of the sealer.

 We recommend letting your teak dry out for at least 24 hours before applying

 Taking care of your teak isn’t just good for how your boat

 looks.
 It will help you spend less when

 it comes to boat maintenance in the long run.
 Follow these steps to treat teak wood on your boat and this

 durable wood will reward you with many years of quality performance.
 Don’t

 forget to browse all of our Teak Maintenance Products

-to ensure you have everything you need along the way!
+to ensure you treat the teak wood on your boat well and have everything you need along the way!